davideciccarese/HedgeDogModel/README.md

 # The hedgehog consortium

-A modelling repository that turns the classic two dimensional schematic of supragingival dental plaque into something you can run, watch, rotate and quantify.
-It reconstructs the radial nine taxon "hedgehog" structure described by Mark Welch and colleagues (PNAS 2016) and grounds the assembly in the coaggregation and cell to cell distance framework of Kolenbrander and colleagues (Nat Rev Microbiol 2010).
+A modelling repository that turns the classic two-dimensional schematic of supragingival dental plaque into a computational reconstruction.
+It represents the radial, nine-taxon “hedgehog” structure described by Mark Welch and colleagues (PNAS, 2016) and grounds the assembly in the coaggregation and cell-to-cell distance framework developed by Kolenbrander and colleagues (Nature Reviews Microbiology, 2010).

 The source schematic is a wedge cut through a radially symmetric object.
 This repository contains the mathematics that explains the zonation, agent based models that recover the structure from local